jaredcwhite/funky/README.md

 ## Configuration

-The CLI will use a [default configuration](config.js) when you don't provide yours.
+The CLI will use a [default configuration](config.js) when you don't provide yours but you can fully customize Funky by creating a file at the root of your project called `funky.config.js`.

-You can fully customize Funky by creating a file at the root of your project called `funky.config.js`.
+**Note that the default configuration is full logical properties oriented.
+So if you have to support obsolete softares, you have to provide your own configuration**

 ### New configuration

-You may don't need all the utilities that are generated with the default configuration, so if you want to create a new set from scratch, export a new object from the configuration file, following this schema:
+You may don't need all the utilities that are generated with the default configuration, so if you want to create a new set of utilities from scratch, export a new object from the configuration file, following this schema:

 ```js
 module.exports = {